CORPORATE SOCIAL RESPONSIBILITY

 To meet our values, Temple St Clair will immediately suspend or discontinue engagement with upstream suppliers where we identify a reasonable risk that they are linked to any party committing abuses of any kind, and where measurable, reasonable attempts at mitigation are not successful.
 At the same time, we will engage with suppliers, central or local governmental authorities, international organizations, civil society and affected third parties, as appropriate, to improve and track performance with a view to preventing or mitigating risks of adverse impacts.

 At Temple St. Clair, we are known for our fine gold work.
-A fascination with this precious metal and its history are what first inspired Temple to explore jewelry, and so maintaining the highest possible standard is extremely important to us.
-Our gold is obtained only from sustainable sources certified by the Responsible Jewelry Council.
+A fascination with this precious metal and its history is what first inspired Temple to explore jewelry, and so maintaining the highest possible standard is extremely important to us.
+Our gold is obtained only from sustainable sources.
 Currently these gold sources include recycled gold and Fairtrade Gold.
 Fairtrade Gold supports small-scale miners to receive a fair deal for their hard work, as well as protecting the environment, family and community livelihoods.

 Most all of our jewels are made in 18K gold, meaning approximately 75% (or more) pure gold alloyed with a 25% alloy mix of silver and copper to obtain our signature yellow gold.
 To verify the integrity of our pieces and protect our clients, we regularly test our gold (a process known as "assaying") to make sure our manufacturers are adhering to the correct level of pure gold in each jewel.
 We require that all of our gold is "750 plumb" meaning just over the 75% pure gold content.
 Each of our gold jewels is marked with our "temple" hallmark of authenticity and "750" to indicate 18K gold.